delftswa2018/desosa2018/mattermost/chapter.md

 The `.eslintrc.json` in the root directory contains the configuration for the ESLint tool.
 We run ESLint and other code analysis tools through the WebStorm IDE by Jetbrains.
 After running a code inspection using WebStorm IDE, we observe ESLint reporting 617 errors.
-Taking a closer look we discover several code smells.
+Taking a closer look, we discover several code smells.

 Firstly, there are issues with code line length.
 The maximum amount of lines is set to 450 lines, and files such as `utils.jsx`, `sidebar.jsx`, `audit_table.jsx` and `user_settings_notifications.jsx` exceed this limitation.